-Interestingly, the frequency at which host range mutants of the phage were identified peaked at intermediate levels of CRISPR allele diversity, namely in the 6-clone treatment.
-This is likely because increasing host diversity dilutes susceptible hosts, which results in smaller phage population size and hence less genetic variation in the phage population on which selection can act.
-Increasing host diversity can simultaneously increase selection for escape mutations.
-These two effects can maximise evolutionary emergence at intermediate host diversity (31).
-Further, the instances of phage evolving host shift in our most diverse treatment were possibly related to a small initial escape phage epidemic establishing on susceptible hosts, which allowed host shift to occur.
+The instances of phage evolving host shift in our most diverse treatment were possibly related to a small initial escape phage epidemic establishing on susceptible hosts, which allowed host shift to occur.
 Although host shift only led to transient phage survival in our experiment, the effect of a susceptible host fraction in the context of a diverse, mostly-resistant population may have implications for more complex host-pathogen systems.
 Host shift mutants could gain an advantage due to changes in host genotype composition, for example when able to migrate to more susceptible subpopulations; or due to changes in reproductive mode in response to environmental change (58).

 In this study, we focussed on host populations where different CRISPR resistance genotypes were at equal starting frequencies, but natural communities are often composed of a few very common and many rare variants (59, 60).
 This likely matters for the observed dynamics, since the proportion of susceptible hosts has a large impact on the probability of evolutionary emergence of pathogens (31).
 Also, we focussed our analysis on the simple case where a diverse host population is infected by a clonal pathogen population.
 In nature, pathogen populations will frequently be genetically diverse as well (61, 62), and increased levels of pathogen diversity may affect the benefits of host diversity (63).
 Indeed, previous studies of CRISPR-phage interactions suggest that infection by two different phages can increase bacteria-phage coexistence compared to infections with a single phage (44, 45).
 The empirical system used in this study offers both a unique ability to link genotypes and phenotypes, as well as tight experimental control over the infectivity matrix of the host-phage interaction.
 These features will make it an ideal system for more detailed studies to understand how the composition of the host population and the relative diversity levels of the phage and host shape coevolutionary interactions.